Neural Module Networks: Experiments: compositionality

 We begin with a set of motivating experiments on synthetic data.
 Compositionality, and the corresponding ability to answer questions with arbitrarily complex structure, is an essential part of the kind of deep image understanding visual QA datasets are intended to test.
 At the same time, questions in most existing natural image datasets are quite simple, for the most part requiring that only one or two pieces of information be extracted from an image in order to answer it successfully, and with little evaluation of robustness in the presence of distractors (e.g. asking \emph{is there a blue house} in an image of a red house and a blue car).

 As one of the primary goals of this work is to learn models for deep semantic compositionality, we have created \shapes, a synthetic dataset that places such compositional phenomena at the forefront.
 This dataset consists of complex questions about simple arrangements of colored shapes (\autoref{fig:examples}).
 Questions contain between two and four attributes, object types, or relationships.
-The \shapes dataset contains 244 unique questions, pairing each question with 64 different images (for a total of 15616 unique question/image pairs, with 14592 in the training set and 1024 in the test set).
+There are 244 questions and 15616 images in total.
 To eliminate mode-guessing as a viable strategy, all questions have a yes-or-no answer, but good performance requires that the system learn to recognize shapes and colors, and understand both spatial and logical relations among sets of objects.

 While success on this dataset is by no means a sufficient condition for robust visual QA, we believe it is a necessary one.
 In this respect it is similar in spirit to the bAbI \cite{Weston15BABI} dataset, and we hope that \shapes will continue to be used in conjunction with natural image datasets.